A Distant Laugh

 The red warrior sneered.
 "Well, you can hardly admit to it, can you?"
 He paused, and jeered, "But I'll still say this; Cometfrost could bask in your favor without trying to.
 That mouse-brained tom with his mouse-brained ideas; you all made him so soft!
 He had everycat's approval from the day he was born!

-"Poor, strong, brave Cometkit; poor, brave, little fatherless survivor of his litter.
+"Poor, brave Cometkit; poor, little fatherless survivor of his litter.
 Hah!
-May every mother's mate die before her kits are born!
-Stoneclan shall be full of great warriors!"
+May every mother's mate die before her kits are born, then Stoneclan shall be full of great warriors!"

 "You monster!"
-The shriek came from the lean, mottled grey shecat, who thrust her way through the cats, who parted as if to touch her meant death, while Pikedance gaped.
+The shriek came from a lean, mottled grey shecat, who thrust her way through the cats, all of whom parted as before her if to touch her meant death, while Pikedance gaped.
 The shecat's eyes were crazed with grief and hatred.
-"How dare you!?
+"How dare you?
 How dare you not only maim my only kit, but even sully my mate's memory!?"

 Resinflame stared at her defiantly, but he said nothing.

 Meanwhile, Petreltail took a breath and closed her eyes briefly.
 When she opened them, the senior warrior looked calmer, but Pikedance could see the deep, glowing bitterness locked in her gaze, and recoiled with horror.
 Resinflame, what have you done . . .

 "Your own mother now cowers in shame."
 The mottled shecat's voice was calm but still trembled with emotion.
 "Your own friends suffer from wounds you inflicted!
 And tell me now Resinflame, was it worth it!?
 Was it?
 Why?"